OriolMoreno/C.A.R.L.E.S/README.md

 ## Inverse kinematics algorithm visualizer

-This is a animation example of the translation simulation program that we made from zero.
+This is an animation example of the translation simulation program that we made from zero.
+This program shows the translation that C.A.R.L.E.S do when he wants to move to a x,y,z position of the workspace.
+It’s made with geometric inverse kinematics method and the translation is made as a continuous rectilinear trajectory.

 ![2](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/gif/ik.gif)